 National Physical Fitness and Sports Month stresses the importance of exercise.
 Children can learn more at: http://www.fitness.gov/.

 Children’s Book Week is sponsored by the Children’s Book Council.
-This year the event runs from May 1 through May 7.
+This year the event runs from May 6 through May 11.
+This year’s theme is “Dreaming with Eyes Open.”
 Children can learn more at: http://www.bookweekonline.com/.